 Group Classes at Dave’s in Hadley!

 My Dog, LLC is offering group classes at Dave’s Soda City in Hadley, MA!
-Download our brochure and reserve your spot.
 Class sizes are limited.

 How To Enroll

-Download the brochure and complete the application form, enclose a check made out to My Dog, LLC, and mail to My Dog, LLC, 76 Memorial Drive, Amherst, MA 01002.
+Either way, complete an application, enclose a check made out to My Dog, LLC, and mail to My Dog, LLC, 76 Memorial Drive, Amherst, MA 01002.
 You will receive an email confirmation with links to class materials.

 All class dogs must be dog and human friendly, up to date on inoculations, in good health at class, and not in season (heat).
 Private sessions may be arranged for dogs not yet ready for group classes.